ludwikas/RoboPops/README.md

    This makes extraction of any URscript that you create seamless.

 3. **Execute V4_Main.py:**
-   - This file is responsible for calling every function with a proper structure
+   - This file is responsible for calling every function through the modules in the directory with a proper structure
    - Argument definition is clear and can be changed according to user preferences
    - After updating arguments that need it (notes inside the main), the code should be able to run smoothly

 4. **Run Arduino script**
+   - Get a second laptop as per hardware setup flowchart
    - Upload arduino script
 ---

 ## Contributing